cflurin/node-red-contrib-ramp-thermostat/README.md

 ### Usage

-This node expects a numeric msg.payload containing the current temperature.
+This node expects a numeric msg.payload containing the current temperature (number).
 The msg.topic should be `empty` or set to `setCurrent`.
 It will calculate the target temperature depending on msg.payload at the current time and output 3 values:

 * state (boolean)
-* current temperature
+* current temperature (number)
-* target temperature
+* target temperature (number)

 The state (true/false) is used to control an actuator.
 The current and target temperature outputs can be wired e.g. into an ui_chart node.